 Well, the ice is off the lake here at Devil’s Lake State Park and that means people will be in a rush to get out on the water.
 Well, hold up there cowboy, the water is cold!
 Waay Cold!!
 So cold that if you fall out of your boat, canoe or kayak without the proper gear you could die within minutes.
 No, seriously!

 When it comes to cold water, “risk” comes in stages.
 The first risk you take when hitting the water this time of year is called “Cold Shock”.
 Cold shock happens when your body is suddenly immersed in cold water and can kill you within 3-5 minutes.
 Cold shock has been seen even in water temperatures as high as 77°F!
-(The water at Devil’s Lake right now is between 45f & 50F) Sudden immersion in cold water can cause a gasp reflex and drowned you almost instantly.
+(The water at Devil’s Lake in March & early April is between 40f & 50F) Sudden immersion in cold water can cause a gasp reflex and drowned you almost instantly.
 If you survive the initial hit, your body can spasm and breathing rates will increase rapidly.
 You may experience extreme muscular pain.
 You will be gasping for air.
 The combination of muscle spasms and rapid breathing will make swimming nearly impossible at first.
 During the first few moments after you find yourself in the water, you will likely put your face into or below the surface of the water whether you want to or not.
 It only takes an inhalation of about five ounces of water to cause drowning.
 You don’t want to be in this situation.

 If you manage to survive the first few seconds of cold water immersion, the clock is running.
 Now the risk you are facing is called “Swimming Failure”.
 You can expect to have anywhere from 5-30 minutes to get to safety before you simply won’t be able to swim.
 There are many variables here, water temps, how you’re dressed, you’re general health, etc. Thing is, most people will go out in a boat figuring that if they do fall in, they have time to swim to shore even if it’s cold.
 A big mistake.
 You see, you ability to swim quickly deteriorates with each minute of cold water immersion.
 Your muscle control is slipping away and even your ability to think will wear away.
 Boaters who have fallen in often learn that getting back in their boats just isn’t as easy as they assumed.
 Often they simply decide to swim for shore.
 As they fight seizing muscles to swim in the cold water, they will continuously struggle for air.
 Their muscles will quickly weaken and feel numb.
 Sometimes swimmers just never make it to shore.